If you are a foreign entity living and working in the UAE, you need to have a bank account with one of the banks operating in the UAE.

 It includes but isn’t limited to: All visa applications must be received by the Ministry of Interior (MOI) no later than 30 days before starting your stay in the country.
 The exact fees for each service depend on the type of visa, the category of access, and the length of stay.
 These fees depend on a pre-determined framework across all areas of the country.

-What documents are required to open a bank account in the UAE for non-residents?
+What documents are required to open a non-resident bank account in the UAE?

 If you are a foreign resident and plan to open a bank account in the UAE, deposit the following documents: